 a) Visions on the plane over to Hollywood

-Vincent Ward signed on in April 1991 hopped on an aeroplane and during the flight, he had an idea that was totally different from the previous Alien movies.
+Vincent Ward hopped on an aeroplane and during the flight, had an idea that was totally different from the previous Alien movies.

-After the Navigator, a film in which people from the 14th century time travel into modern day New Zealand, he then wrote a book (Edge of Earth) and started exploring more medieval imagery, and there were some engravings and other images that he came across.
+After "The Navigator", the film he made in which people from the 14th century time travel into modern day New Zealand, he then wrote a book (Edge of Earth), started exploring more medieval imagery, such as engravings and other images that he came across.

 b) Bosch like vision of a monks on a wooden planetoid